richard-melvin/junit-theory-suite/doc/TheoriesTutorial.md

 ## Cover multiple test cases with a single Theory

+One way of defining multiple related tests cases is to use a parameterised test runner; theories are an alternative that is both more concise and more powerful.

-In JUnit, the `Theory` annotation marks a single test function as supporting multiple test cases; the details of the test data are passed as arguments.
+In JUnit, the `Theory` annotation marks a single test function as supporting multiple test cases; the details of the test data are passed as arguments directly to the test.

 ```java